arben-adm/tavily-mcp-search/README.md

    pytest mcp_tavily_search
    ```

-This will run all the tests in the `mcp_tavily_search` directory, including the ones we've added in `test_client.py`.
+This will run all the tests in the `mcp_tavily_search` directory, including both `test_client.py` and `test_server.py`.

 ## Community and Support

-- Report issues and contribute on GitHub
+- I encourage you to report issues and contribute on GitHub
 - Share your implementations and improvements
 - Join our discussions and help others

 ## Security and Best Practices

-Security is paramount.
-The server implements:
+Security is paramount in my implementation.
+The server includes:

 - Secure API key handling through environment variables
 - Automatic request timeout management